Contact: Rebecca L. Jayne

 INTERDISCIPLINARY STUDIES 250.
 (1) CULTURAL ENGAGEMENT IN STUDY ABROAD (EL-OFF).
 This course is designed to enhance the study abroad experience by encouraging students to deepen their understanding of the culture in which they will be living during their time abroad.
 There will be activities to be completed prior to travel, while in the host country, and after students return.
 This course counts for a Compass (EL-OFF) experiential learning credit, which means that the College wants students to learn as much as they can by reflecting on what it means to be immersed in another culture, rather than being an observant tourist.
 Students will set goals for themselves which they will evaluate periodically to make decisions about what has helped or hindered their progress in achieving those goals.

 INTERDISCIPLINARY STUDIES 275.
 (3) UNITED STATES MILITARY AND AMERICAN SOCIETY: IDEALS, INSTITUTIONS, AND ISSUES.
-A seminar primarily for sophomores enrolled in the Military Leadership track of the James Madison Public Service Certificate Program, but open to any interested student, the course combines lecture/ conference instruction with student oral and written reports based on research assignments on such topics as the constitutional ideals undergirding our national military establishment; the relationship between the military and key national institutions, law enforcement agencies, and the media; and historical and contemporary legal, social, political, and cultural issues that both support and complicate the military’s place in American society.
+A seminar primarily for sophomores enrolled in the National Security Studies minor, but open to any interested student, the course combines lecture/ conference instruction with student oral and written reports based on research assignments on such topics as the constitutional ideals undergirding our national military establishment; the relationship between the military and key national institutions, law enforcement agencies, and the media; and historical and contemporary legal, social, political, and cultural issues that both support and complicate the military’s place in American society.
 Prerequisite: none.
 Offered: spring semester.

 INTERDISCIPLINARY STUDIES 320.
 (3) PHILANTHROPY IN THEORY AND PRACTICE.
 Through the lenses of philosophy, classics, religion, history, and economics, students learn how western ideas about philanthropy have changed over time and how philanthropy is practiced today in an effort to improve the living conditions of people locally, nationally, and globally.
 The class includes a service learning component with a local non-profit organization.
 Prerequisite: Rhetoric 102 and junior or senior standing.